 Zotero Quick Start Guide

 The newest version of Zotero, version 5.0, is now only available as a desktop application.
 There is no longer a choice between the Firefox version and the Standalone version.
 Moving forward, all users may download version 5.0 and add the 'browser connector' tool to the browser of their choice.
-Only users still using the older versions of Zotero need worry about the information and distinctions below.

 This guide is created by Jason Puckett and licensed by Georgia State University Library under a Creative Commons Attribution-Noncommercial 3.0 United States License.